zarusz/SlimMessageBus/docs/provider_memory.md

 > Since messages are passed in memory and never persisted, they will be lost if the application process dies while consuming these messages.

-Good use case for in memory communication is to integrate the domain layer with other application layers via domain events pattern.
+Good use case for in memory communication is to integrate the domain layer with other application layers via domain events pattern, or for mediator pattern (when combined with [interceptors](intro.md#interceptors)).

 ## Configuration